dotnet/csharplang/proposals/required-members.md

 list of the derived type.

 Types are allowed to override required virtual properties.
 This means that if the base virtual property has storage, and the derived type tries to access the base implementation of that property, they could observe uninitialized storage.
-This is a general C# anti-pattern, and we don't think that this proposal should attempt to address it.
+NB: This is a general C# anti-pattern, and we don't think that this proposal should attempt to address it.

 ### Metadata Representation